 p4 configure set db.monitor.interval=30

-2. Run p4 info while logged into the Helix Server.
+2. Run p4 info while logged onto the Helix Server.

 Remote desktop or ssh into the Helix Server